sleak-lbl/weekly-emails/items/ecpwebinar2.md

-### IDEAS-ECP Webinar on Automated Fortran-C++ Bindings for Large-Scale Scientific Applications, May 12
+### IDEAS-ECP Webinar on Automated Fortran-C++ Bindings for Large-Scale Scientific Applications, Wednesday

 The May webinar in the
-[Best Practices for HPC Software Developers](http://ideas-productivity.org/events/hpc-best-practices-webinars/) series is entitled "Automated Fortran-C++ Bindings for Large-Scale Scientific Applications", and will take place Wednesday, May 12, 2021, at 10:00 am Pacific time.
+[Best Practices for HPC Software Developers](http://ideas-productivity.org/events/hpc-best-practices-webinars/) series is entitled "Automated Fortran-C++ Bindings for Large-Scale Scientific Applications", and will take place this Wednesday, May 12, 2021, at 10:00 am Pacific time.

 This webinar, presented by Seth Johnson (Oak Ridge National Laboratory),